araghon007/X1nput/README.md

 * Press CTRL + D to view DLLs used by the selected application.
 * Usually, if the application is using SYSWOW64, you should use the 32-bit DLLs.

+### Configuration

+1. Copy X1nput.ini into the same folder as the DLL.

+2. To adjust vibration strength of motors and triggers, change strength for the corresponding side in X1nput.ini (e.g. LeftStrength=0.5).

+3. To swap which side vibrates, change SwapSides to true (SwapSides=True).

+4. To reload configuration in-game without having to restart, press both shoulder buttons and the start (menu) button.

 ### Buidling

 1. Open X1nput.sln using Visual Studio 2015 or higher.